 The vast array of details within a kitchen remodel are simply overwhelming.
 It doesn’t help that the most integral element of any kitchen is both complicated and expensive – the cabinets.
 A myriad of custom racks and organizers is available, offering convenient solutions for unique storage needs such as wine bottles, special-occasion china, and the dreaded pots and pans.
 Here are some tips for getting through this daunting project with an intact budget.

 (image courtesy of Housekaboodle.com)

 First, consider IKEA kitchens.
 IKEA has earned a place as the cliché economical choice for good reason.
 Their elegant cabinets are sturdy, cost-effective and usually made from sustainable products (they even have a collection based on recycled plastic bottles and reclaimed wood)!
-If you visit online, their exclusive kitchen-planning tool allows you to visualize their products within your exact measurements, and then provides a comprehensive list for shopping.
-In store, team members are always available to assist with selections and ideas – just remember to bring your sketches and measurements along, and maybe some pictures.
-Depending on your needs, you could consider starting with one of their modular kitchens, and building up from there.
-This would be the most inexpensive solution, however, do keep in mind that there is additional cost for delivery, assembly and installation.
+If you visit online, their exclusive kitchen-planning tool allows you to visualize their products within your exact measurements and then provides a comprehensive list for shopping.
+In the store, team members are always available to assist with selections and ideas – just remember to bring your sketches and measurements along, and maybe some pictures.
+Depending on your needs, you could consider starting with one of their modular kitchens and build up from there.
+This would be the most inexpensive solution, however, do keep in mind that there is an additional cost for delivery, assembly, and installation.
 Another tip: buy during one of IKEA’s annual kitchen sales to save more.

 (image courtesy of IKEA)